aastha-v/brca-NOVUS/README.md

 The models for each gene can be run using the scripts in the model_creation folder using the scripts model_creation_brca1.py, and model_creation_brca2.py respectively.
 The input processed file containing the training data would need to be placed in the folder.
 The models would be saved to the same folder, while the resulting metrics and graphs for each gene would be saved to their respective folder (brca1 / brca2).

 ##Predictions
 Predictions can be made using our models on the user data after processing the VCF into pipelie.py as discussed above, and leaving the "Outcome" column blank.
-The scripts variant_classification_brca1.py in the BRCA1 folder, and variant_classification_brca2.py in the BRCA2 folder can be used to run our models to obtain predictions rerspectively.
+The scripts variant_classification_brca1.py in the BRCA1 folder, and variant_classification_brca2.py in the BRCA2 folder can be used to run our models to obtain predictions for each gene respectively.